 Systems engineer interested in all kinds of networks, ended up researching biological and social systems.
 Fascinated by the philosophy and maths behind natural and artificial information processing, Bruno works on the structure and analysis of TraceMap's data.

 Eike is developing the webtool and the website.
 Besides he studies computer science in Leipzig, loves cycling, tech and (web-) policies.

 Allegra is responsible for the business development, for herding the cats and shaking up the team.

 Philipp is a strategic thinker with a hands-on mentality.
 He is responsible for TraceMaps funding and communications.

-You can support us, with providing a free token.
+You can also support us, with providing free tokens.